Rohit is the best ODI player around right now, says skipper Kohli

-He is currently the highest run-getter in the ongoing World Cup with 544 runs from seven innings that includes four centuries and one fifty.
+He is currently the highest run-getter in the ongoing mega-event with 544 runs from seven innings, including four centuries and one fifty.

 "I have been watching it for years now.
 He's (Rohit) the best One-day player around and we are so delighted to see him.
-When he plays like that, everybody is happy to see him strike this so well," Kohli said of his deputy at the presentation ceremony.
+When he plays like that, everybody is happy to see him strike this so well," Kohli about his deputy at the post match presentation ceremony.

-The other architect of India's win Tuesday was pace spearhead Jasprit Bumrah who, with his toe-crushing yorkers, derailed Bangladesh's chase.
+The other architect of India's win was pace spearhead Jasprit Bumrah, who, with his toe-crushing yorkers, derailed Bangladesh's chase.

-Asked Kohli about Bumrah's performance, the skipper said: "His overs were always going to be crucial, so that's why we stopped him after four initially.
+"His overs were always going to be crucial, so that's why we stopped him after four initially," said Kohli.

 "He's a world-class bowler and he just knows what he's up against.
 We can look to capitalise on situations where we are in a position to score those extra 30 runs.
 Very happy with the way the team has played so far."

-India Tuesday became the second team after title holders Australia to assure their place in the semi-finals.
+India became the second team after title holders Australia to enter the the semi-finals of the 50-over showpiece.

 "It's good to have qualified on the points table now.
-This will keep us in a good frame of mind going into the semi-finals," he said.
+This will keep us in a good frame of mind going into the semi-finals," Kohli said.

-Against Bangladesh, India went in with only five bowlers and Kohli said it was gamble which they took keep in mind the size of the ground and combination of the team.
+Against Bangladesh, India went in with only five bowlers and Kohli said it was a gamble which they took keeping in mind the size of the ground and combination of the team.

 "(Five bowlers) Look, we experienced that Hardik (Pandya) when put under pressure has come back really well.
 He's really looking forward to do stuff for the team.
-He has a gut feel of what the batsman is looking to do," he said.
+He has a gut feel of what the batsman is looking to do.

 "I know five bowlers was a gamble, but it was keeping in mind the ground dimensions.
-We wanted to play the perfect combination for the small boundary."
+We wanted to play the perfect combination for the small boundary," the skipper explained.

-Kohli also thanked the cricket-crazy Indian fans who thronged the stadiums in large numbers in every match to support their team.
+Kohli also thanked the cricket-crazy Indian fans who thronged the stadium in large numbers in every match to support their team.

 "Thank you - the fans have been magnificent."

-Player-of-the-match Rohit Sharma said he had positive feelings before going on to bat but was also lucky to have got a reprieve when he was on nine.
+Player-of-the-match Rohit Sharma said he had positive feelings before going to bat but admitted that he was also lucky to have got a reprieve when he was on nine.

 "I had a great feeling right at the start.
 It's a great pitch to bat on.
 The first game against South Africa, I had to take my time.
 Against England as well, the pitch was two-paced, and they used the conditions really well.
 There was no question of scoreboard batting first, so that's what I had to do," he said.